rccline/test_repository/README.md

 - `git fetch origin main` to download the main branch with latests commits into your local system.
 - First Rebase on your local system.
 - `git rebase origin/main`

+#### 3. Branching for **`feature development`**.
+  - Remembering what features I am working with.
+  - One strategy:  Name each brach for the file being worked on.
+    - E.g.  Branch name is:  `feature/filename`
+    - E.g. `features/new-file2` while developing file named:  *new-file2.R*
+  - Second strategy I am exploring is `creating a folder for each feature`, or at least for the features in development.
+  - By using separate folders for feature development, I know the main or master branch is clean.